 Look, I've never been especially close to my neighbors, but I recognize that a lot of people can have meaningful relationships with the people who live around them.
 Having someone who is there to help you carry your groceries or watch your kid while you go to a doctor's appointment, or pop over every now and then to help you do things around the house when you're too sick (or prohibited from doing) is part of that invaluable support system.

-rules and regulations that inhibit your provider's ability to treat you with a full range of options.
+A lot of times, even if you really like your care provider, your local hospital may have rules and regulations that inhibit your provider's ability to treat you with a full range of options.
 It's worth looking into before you give birth, so that you can coast through your first trimester without any of those worries hanging over your head.
-Your Older Child (If Applicable)

 My first and second pregnancies were different in so different for a lot of reasons, but a big one was the fact that I was raising a toddler during my second pregnancy.
 Trust me when I say that being responsible for another child, while you're growing one inside your body, makes a huge difference.
 My little guy was high energy and extremely demanding.
 I didn't get to rest nearly as often as I'd have liked.